kvendrik/schematics/README.md

     * Required parameters can be defined using brackets e.g. `/{username}`
 * `POST`, `PUT` & `DELETE`
     * These all require a details object
-    * This should contain a `href` String and a `params` Object
+    * This should contain a `href` String and optionally a `params` object
     * Params
         * An object with the properties that should go into the request body
+        * As key you specify the name of the parameter
         * As value you specify the data type the property should be
-        * Currently only JavaScript data types are supported, these include: String, Number, Date, Array, Object and Boolean
         * These properties are required by default
-        * If you would like to make a property optional define a details Object instead of the data type String e.g. `{ "type": "String", "optional": true }`
+        * If you would like to make a property optional define a details object instead of the data type string e.g. `{ "type": "String", "optional": true }`